finopsfoundation/curriculum/README.md

-# Open Source Curriculum for FinOps Foundation Certification Courses
+# Curriculum for FinOps Certified Practitioner

 This is the the latest version of the curriculum for the following FinOps exams:

-* Certified FinOps Practitioner (CFOP)
+* FinOps Certified Practitioner (FOCP)
 * Find out more at https://finops.org/certification/

 If you see any errors with the document, please open an issue here.